 - “The board authorized an increase to the foundation’s Presidential Discretionary fund to provide ‘additional capacity to make opportunity, one-time investments precipitated by the new political and policy environment.'”

-- “In FY17, the Fund conducted a rapid response grantmaking program ($100k total) to assist current grantees to advance and/or defend the social safety net, protect vulnerable immigrants and refugees, prevent violence and hate crimes, with emphasis on anti-Semitism and Islamophobia, or respond to government censorship or reputational attack.”
+- “In FY17, the fund conducted a rapid response grantmaking program ($100k total) to assist current grantees to advance and/or defend the social safety net, protect vulnerable immigrants and refugees, prevent violence and hate crimes, with emphasis on anti-Semitism and Islamophobia, or respond to government censorship or reputational attack.”

-Finally, a few foundations said that although they made some notable changes in giving priorities after the election, these actions were not related to changes in the political climate:
+Finally, a few foundations said that although they made some notable changes in giving priorities after the presidential election, these actions were not related to changes in the political climate:

-- “The Foundation’s board approved a new mission in 2017, which resulted in some changes in giving priorities, although there was no direct correlation between this and the 2016 U.S. election.”
+- “The foundation’s board approved a new mission in 2017, which resulted in some changes in giving priorities, although there was no direct correlation between this and the 2016 U.S. election.”

-- “Reorganization of the foundation, new President in 2017.”
+- “Reorganization of the foundation, new president in 2017.”